Positive and Contented

-The transcripts you can read below are taken from a rambling set of diary entries I made after returning to professional work following a two-year break following my TBI.
-I've decided not to attempt to explain some of the seemingly random thoughts that I put down on paper as I want it to remain a true reflection of my thought processing at that time.
+The transcripts you can read below are taken from a rambling set of diary entries I made when returning to professional work following a two-year break after my TBI.
+I've decided not to attempt to explain some of the seemingly random thoughts that I put down on paper, as I want it to remain a true reflection of my thought processing at that time.

 I feel like I'm in a different universe to most people, one where I feel like I can simply enjoy the luxury of being alive - it makes all other life challenges seem crudely simplistic.
 I feel zen-lite, though I wonder if I'd have such a positive life outlook if I wasn't such a skilled person with a strong working future ahead.
 I do know my bright employment prospects aren't by chance, they're because I'm a very (luckily) gifted person.
 After just a couple of months back at work I recognise how extremely good I was / am with my particular skill set.
 I was used to being told I was an expert, which I had felt was flattery and unjustified.
 However, having pieced through some of the IT security work I did for various engagements, I think they were probably right!